A Natural Texture in the Home:

 A few more minutes into the conversation however, it became evident that he was talking about a small, rustic river cabin that apparently had been built along the banks, long before he was the owner.
 As he continued, I found it was far more humble than I could have ever imagined.
 It was within earshot of the tumbling waters.
 From the stories he told, its setting obviously encouraged adventurous outdoor activities during the day and cozy gatherings around the hearth into the evening.
 It was clear, as we talked about his cabin on the river, that he had accumulated a wealth of memories and it was a place incredibly special to him and his family.

-As our lunch conversation ended, he confessed that he did, in fact, have that stately lodge above the river that I had first imagined, but it meant nothing to him compared to the simple cabin along the banks.
+As our lunch conversation ended, he did share that he indeed had built that large stately lodge above the river that I had first imagined, but it meant nothing to him compared to the simple cabin along the banks.

 I had not thought much about that conversation through the years, until I began to enjoy my own second home experience with my wife, Angie and our four children at our sweet but simple cottage home along Mill Creek at Cloudland Station.
 I began to appreciate what I believe he shared that day, a theme that ran through his stories quite vividly, which is this: a second home must envelope and engage you with the many textures of nature.